AMontgomerie/jigsaw-toxic-severity-competition/README.md

 Note that in this case `validation_folds.csv` needs to have an extra column called `fold` which will be use in combination with the `--fold` argument to split the data for training and validation.
 This script will need to be run k times with each value of `--fold` to produce the full cross-validated set of models.

 `--weights_path` is optional.
 If provided then the given weights file we be used to initialise the model, otherwise the training will start from the pretrained checkpoint defined by `--checkpoint`.

+Instead of using `--early_stopping_patience`, we use `--save_all` here.
+This saves a checkpoint for each epoch (without overwriting the previous one).
+This allows us to calculate a CV score for each epoch and take the checkpoints from the epoch which did the best (we can then discard the weights from all other epochs).

 See `utils.parse_training_args` for the full list of command line options.